-We have set up an Audit and Standards Committee which follows CIPFA guidance.
+We have an Audit and Standards Committee which follows CIPFA guidance.
 We also have an Audit Charter in place, which defines working relationships between the Committee and our Internal Audit Section, and the level and amount of information that is provided for our members.
-Following the Council elections in May 2013, the membership of the Committee changed significantly.
-As a result, a series of training and awareness sessions have been put in place to make sure the Committee can perform their role effectively.
+A series of training and awareness sessions have been put in place to make sure the Committee can perform their role effectively.